dinodev0101/bonfida-bot/README.md

 This code is unaudited.
 Use at your own risk.

-Bonfida-bot is a an on-chain and off-chain tool suite that enables the creation of trading pools.
+Bonfida-bot is an on-chain and off-chain tool suite that enables the creation of trading pools.
 Each trading pool has a cryptographically identified signal provider who is able to create Serum orders with the pool's assets.
 Anyone can invest in a trading pool in exchange for specific pool tokens which are redeemable at any time.

 ### Structure:

 - Program account data: